GClunies/reflekt/docs/COMMANDS.md

    $ reflekt pull --name <plan-name>
    ```

 3. Use the Reflekt dbt templater to save your data team time.
-Stop manually writing dbt source, models, and documentation for your event data.
+As your tracking plan changes, re-template to model the changes.
+Reflekt will bump the version of your dbt package as it evolves with your tracking plan.
    ```bash
    $ reflekt dbt --name <plan-name>
    ```
-   As your tracking plan changes, re-template to capture updates/changes.
-Reflekt will bump the version of your dbt package as it evolves with your tracking plan.

-4. Sync your Reflekt tracking plan to your Analytics Governance tool (Segment Protocols, others coming soon).
+4. Sync your Reflekt tracking plan to your Analytics Governance tool.
 Reflekt handles the conversion!
    ```bash
    $ reflekt push --name <plan-name>
    ```
+   **NOTE** - `reflekt push` does not support Avo.
+If you use Avo, we recommend managing your plan there and using `reflekt pull` and `reflekt dbt` to pull your plans and template your dbt models as needed.

 5. Test events and properties in your tracking plan for naming conventions, data types, and expected metadata.
    ```zsh